mukaiizawa/Paren/man/man3/sp-throw-catch.md

         EXPR ...)

 # DESCRIPTION
-The special-operator throw throws a `EXCEPTION`.
+The special operator throw throws a `EXCEPTION`.

 When `EXCEPTION` is thrown, execution of the current function stops and control is passed to the first `HANDLER` in the first matching catch expression.

-The special-operator `catch` evaluates `EXPRs` in order from the left.
+The special operator `catch` evaluates `EXPRs` in order from the left.

 If an `EXCEPTION` is thrown by throw while evaluating `EXPRs`, control is first transferred to a `HANDLER` that matches the `EXCEPTION` type regarded as `EXCEPTION-CLASS`.